CHIP-SPV/hipMM/docs/install/BUILD.rst

    python3

-Then enter the following code commands:
+Then enter the following Python code commands:

 .. code:: python